Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 He went back to California and visited family.

-Right, and they were just like, Oh, have you seen your secret heart i've said too much yeah
+Right, and they were just like, oh, have you seen your secret half?

-think the i don't know the relationship between that family and his parents wasn't great right
+I think they, I don't know, the relationship between that family and his parents wasn't

 Your dad's not great.